 SSS Team Competition

 This tournament is played in November each year.
-Teams consist of 5 players, all of whom must be current students of the university, and the competition is played over a weekend with each team playing 3 or 4 games.
+Teams consist of 5 players, all of whom must be current students of the university, and the competition is played over a weekend with each team playing around 5 matches.
 Success in this tournament is required for entry into the BUCS competition in January.
-We aim to enter 2 Menís & 1 Womenís team into the SSS Championships each year but there is the possibility to enter more teams and a Women’s team depending on membership.
+We aim to enter at least 1 Men’s team into the SSS Championships each year but there is the possibility to enter more teams and a Women’s team depending on membership.
 Teams are selected by the club captain and coordinator using the Competitive Ladder as a starting point.

 SSS Individual Competition

 This tournament runs in the same way as the team tournament.
 It is played in February each year.
 Entry into this competition is up to each individual.
 If you think you have what it takes then contact Martin Ross on email@example.com for more details.

 This is another team event which runs throughout the year from late September until March and is usually the clubs main focus.
-Teams play at various venues around Edinburgh each week.
-The league is both competitive & social with the home team providing food & drinks for the away team.
+Teams play at various venues around Edinburgh and local areas each week.
+The league is both competitive and social with the home team providing food and drinks for the away team.
 Due to this there is an extra cost of around £5 per week for participation in the East Leagues.
-We aim to enter 3 Open & 1 Womenís team into the leagues but this depends on the membership.
+We aim to enter 3 Open teams into the leagues.
 Teams are selected from the Competitive Ladder.
 This offers a great chance to play more experienced players from local squash clubs and offers fantastic networking opportunities.

-The Squash & Racketball Club Championships are individual competitions open only to club members.
-The tournament runs from February to April & is a knockout competition.
-To give every member the chance of success there is more than 1 event ran.
-The number of events in the Club Championships is dependant on the size of the entry.
-Players are given a time period in which to organise & play their championship match.
+The Squash and Racketball Club Championships are individual competitions open only to club members.
+The tournament runs from February to April and is a knockout competition.
+To give every member the chance of success there are multiple plate levels.
+The number of events in the Club Championships is dependent on the size of the entry.
+Players are given a time period in which to organise and play their championship match.
 The Club Championship end with the Finals Night, where we play all finals and 3rd-4th playoffs, and after we have our main social of the year often incorporating attending the annual Beer Festival held at Heriot-Watt.
 To cover costs there is a small entry fee.

 This is an ongoing ladder which is run through the internet via https://www.sportyhq.com/.
 Players are ranked in order of ability but can challenge players above them whenever they like.
 The ladder gives players the chance to see where they are compared to other club members.
-The ladder is used to select teams for competition & for seeding the Club Championships.
+The ladder is used to select teams for competition and for seeding the Club Championships.